 However, here at Cobra Payday Loans, we aim to avoid the need for anyone to use the Ombudsman Service about a loan product.

-We offer a high standard of customer service, and we are more than happy to discuss both your individual needs and concerns and any issues you have with our loans going forwards.
+We offer a high standard of customer service, and we are more than happy to discuss your individual needs and concerns and any issues you have with our loans going forward.

-Our complaints procedure is easy to follow and also makes it possible to resolve any issues as quickly as possible, though fortunately this is rarely needed!
+Our complaints procedure is easy to follow and makes it possible to resolve any issues as quickly as possible, though this is rarely needed!

 Lastly, please take individual care in deciding whether our loan recommendations are right for your personal circumstances and ability to pay, particularly if you opt for quick short term loans.
 As we state in various places on our website, there are alternative forms of lending, some of which involve lower levels of interest.